 §3) Game time will be stopped only during the penalty shots and by the referee.
 Last minute of the game will be played effectively.

 §4) Penalty time will start from the face off after the penalty.

 §5) The games will be played to the end.
 Not stopped if opposite team is losing by 12 goals.

 §6) Amount of players is not limited in the roster.

-§8) In penaltyshots, 3 players from each team will be presented.
-If the game is still tied after the three first pairs, the same players will perform one after each other untill the winner is decided.
+§8) In penalty shots, 3 players from each team will be presented.
+If the game is still tied after the three first pairs, the same players will perform one after each other until the winner is decided.
 The order of the 3 players can be changed in extra penalties, but one player can't perform the 3rd shot before all three have done their 2nd shot, etc.

 §9) In the finals, each team will have one timeout (30 sec.)